We have lots of reasons for gambling online. For choosing an online casino over a brick and mortar casino. For choosing the internet over Las Vegas.

 Your real hard costs is your gambling bankroll.
 Which will go further online because many bets that are $3, $5 or $10 minimum offline, are only $1 online – sometimes even less.

 And chances are you already have internet access and/or a data plan.
-Your probably only have a computer too.
+You probably already have a computer too.

 So, if we stuck to our budget above – where we only gambled $300 – we’d save around $2,000.
 That’s money you could save, use for gambling or whatever else you wanted.